Skip to content

 Train managers and HR teams

 Managers and human resources are at the frontline of implementing predictive scheduling laws.
 Train them to understand the specifics of these ordinances and how to communicate them to staff.
-As a crucial part of compliance, they must have the training and resources to ensure company policies align with and adhere to applicable labor laws.
+Provide them with resources to ensure that company policies align and comply with applicable labor laws.

 Why fair scheduling practices matter